phuocnguyen90/paraOCR/README.md

 ## FAQ & Basic Debugging

+**Q: How do I choose the right number of GPU workers `(--gpu-workers`)**

+**A:**  This is the most important new setting for performance.
+It depends entirely on your GPU's VRAM.
+Each GPU worker loads its own copy of the EasyOCR model into memory.

+**Rule of Thumb:** Based on testing, a single GPU worker at 200 DPI and a batch size of 16 consumes approximately 4 GB of VRAM.

 **Q: The script is running, but my GPU utilization is low or has sharp peaks and valleys.**